Checkbox

 For example, Checkboxes can be used when users need to select several items from a list, like choosing toppings on a pizza.
 Radio buttons are appropriate for choosing one item from a list, such as selecting a delivery method.
 Switches are useful for standalone choices or more detailed options, like turning on or off notifications in an app's settings.

-Use Checkboxes when you need to pick multiple items from a list, and Radio buttons for selecting only one item from a list.
+Use this component when you need to pick multiple items from a list, and Radio buttons for selecting only one item from a list.
 For individual or detailed options, like in settings, Switches are the best choice.
 Checkboxes are ideal for indicating selections, while Switches are more suited for activation tasks.
-Unlike Switches, Checkboxes can also display an Error state.
+Unlike Switches, they can also display an Error state.

 Best practice